mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup/README.md

-# MongoDB::Atlas::CloudProviderSnapshots
+# MongoDB::Atlas::CloudBackUp

 ## Description
-This resource allows you to take one on-demand snapshot, get one or all cloud provider snapshot and delete one cloud provider snapshot.
+This resource allows you to take one on-demand snapshot, get one or all cloud backup and delete one cloud provider snapshot.

 ## Attributes
 `Id` : Unique identifier of the snapshot.<br>